No matter if you’re musically experienced or not, a steel tongue drum is definitely one of the instruments you should try.

 Best 7 Steel Tongue Drums – Our Pick

-Many consider that a good product is the one that offers an excellent balance between quality and price.
+For this list, we’re recommending one that offers an excellent balance between quality and price.
 This one definitely meets such criteria.
 It is a well-made instrument which offers a quite rich tone and excellent tuning.
-It comes in A Minor key, a common scale that can be used for a variety of genres and music styles.
+It’s tune to the F major pentatonic scale, which is a great sounding scale for the overtone sound of a steel tongue drum.
 Speaking of the styling, there is no fooling around.
 This is a pretty straightforward, common-shaped steel tongue drum, which prefers functionality over visual appeal.

 Besides good quality, it also features few usual pieces of accessories – a pair of mallets and a nice carry bag.

 2) Moukey Mini Tongue Drum Steel Pan

 It has a total of eleven sounds in D major.
 If you’re looking for a steel tongue drum that’s tuned in a versatile key that’s also useful for playing alongside popular music then this could be a great option.